ion-channel/anion/lib/users/docs.md

   - `completeSignup`

     - description: a user has been invited, which means they should have gotten an email that has an authentication token.
-Now they need to create a password for their account so they can create an authenticated session
+Now they need to create a password for their account, so they can create an authenticated session
     - parameter: object
       - username
         - type: string